sdhutchins/documenteR/README.md

 ## Examples

-Say you've written a function (let's call it `lm`!) but haven't put together your documentation quite yet.
-Load the function into the current environment, select the function tile, and call the "Document object" addin, which will paste in some skeleton roxygen2 documentation above your function definition:
+IF you've witten a function but haven't created documentation for it, select the function tile, and call the "Document an object" addin, which will paste in skeleton roxygen2 documentation above your function definition:

 ### Document a function